quinmoorewg/cognition-battleship/README.md

 # Battleship Game

-A classic Battleship game built with vanilla HTML, CSS, and JavaScript.
+A classic Battleship game built with HTML, CSS, and JavaScript.
 Battle against an AI opponent in this naval warfare strategy game!
 Features multiple themes, difficulty levels, and strategic gameplay.

 ## Features